 Fortunately, it’s easy to ask for cost help online, thanks to remote work and even remote education.
 Today, many accountants get their qualifications online and are just as qualified as those with a traditional degree.

 An accountant can review the organization’s historical data and propose a budget for you, as they’re trained in financial reporting and advanced managerial accounting.

 Together, you will have to add internal costs (referral bonuses, office rentals, recruiter payment) and external expenses (advertising fees, recruitment event costs, signing bonuses), then divide the sum by the number of hires in a specific time period.
-To make your work easier, you should leverage an AP automation software to track your expenses based on categories
+To make your work easier, you can leverage an AP automation software to track your expenses based on categories.

 3. Offer Acceptance Rate

 The offer acceptance rate indicates how well you’ve sold a candidate on the position.
 Although it represents the end of the hiring funnel, this metric also underscores the recruitment team’s performance.

 It’s not always the timing, salary, and benefits that persuade a candidate, but the company values, culture, and candidate experience as well.
 And given the current trend of companies increasing wages and benefits to attract workers, organizations need to offer potential employees more.

 A low acceptance rate means something is off with your recruitment process.
 It’s possible that the candidate’s expectations were mismanaged during the hiring process, or the job description felt inaccurate.